There are probably some voice search skeptics among the readers of this article. For what? – you may ask. Let the numbers do the talking:

 - The best holiday package for Thailand

-In other words, "humanizing" the content and selecting keyword structures that are based on a natural conversational tone - have a higher chance of success.
+In other words, "humanizing" the content and selecting keyword structures that are based on a natural conversational tone will have a higher chance of success.

-Also, watch Rand Fishkin's video on this topic.
+Also, check out Rand Fishkin's video on this topic.
 For those who do not know English, I have translated the ideas from Rand's presentation below.